AMD-Ecosystem/rocm-simulation/docs/index.rst

 ROCm-Simulation is an open-source software toolkit built on the ROCm™ platform, enabling high-performance physical simulations and advanced computational graphics on AMD GPUs.
-This toolkit enables workloads such as scientific computing, computer graphics, robotics, and AI-driven simulation to run on AMD Instinct GPUs and benefit from the optimizations available on those GPUs.
+This toolkit enables workloads such as scientific computing, computer graphics, robotics, and AI-driven simulation to run on AMD Instinct™ GPUs and benefit from the optimizations available on those GPUs.
 ROCm-Simulation builds on the core ROCm libraries to combine frameworks and specialized libraries that accelerate physics-based and numerical simulations.